 - Employing writing as a means of learning

-In the fall term all seminar participants:
+In the fall term, seminar participants:

-- Confer with experienced M-Write faculty
+- Confer with experienced U-M faculty about writing-to-learn assignments

 - Discuss writing-to-learn pedagogies with colleagues